 The app page will no longer appear on the home screen.
 You can revert it by repeating the steps and tapping the checkmark again.
-In the meanwhile, the apps can be accessed via App Library.
+In the meantime, the apps can be accessed via App Library.

-Hide Apps from iPhone Search and Suggestions
+Method 5- Hide Apps from iPhone Search and Suggestions

 The apps you remove from your iPhone home screen can still be found via search and suggestions.
 To stop apps from appearing in Siri searches and suggestions, follow the steps below:

 1. Open Settings on your iPhone or iPad.